ThomasKnoops/bw_thomas_knoops_node/README.md

 - CRUD for news
 - CRUD for users
 - CRD for follows + get all followers/followings of a user
-- limit and offset search for news
+- limit and offset search for news, follows and users
-- limit and offset search for follows
+- search on value for users (id, name, email, birthday, bio and is_admin)